In order to self-enroll in Duo two factor authentication, you will need to visit Clemson's Duo Device Management Portal at https://2fa.clemson.edu.

 3. Choose Your Authenticator

 Select the type of device you would like to enroll and click Continue.
-We recommend using a smartphone for the best experience, but you can also enroll a tablet, landline telephone, or Security Key.
+We recommend using a smartphone for the best experience, but you can also enroll a tablet or Security Key.

 4. Enter your phone number

 Select your country from the drop-down list and type in your phone number.
-Use the number of your smartphone, landline, or cell phone that you will have with you when you are logging in to a Duo-protected service.
-You can enter an extension if you chose "Landline" in the previous step.
+Use the number of your cell phone that you will have with you when you are logging in to a Duo-protected service.

 Then make sure that you entered it correctly, and check the box verifying your phone number is correct.
 Once a valid phone number is entered, a green checkmark appears.
 Click on Continue.